jgoerz/jgoerz.github.io/content/en/notes/go-kit/_index.md

 ---
 title: "go-kit"
 linkTitle: "go-kit"
-weight: 10
+weight: 20
 description: >
-  Things related to go-kit
+  Examples and notes for go-kit and microservices.
 ---